This is a video guide to explain what the term Field Office means within the KPA Flex system.

-Depending on how your organization is structured, you may already have field offices and know exactly what those mean and this video guide may not make much difference for you but if you don’t, then we’re going to walk through what that means within the KPA EHS system and how you can use it to your benefit.
+Depending on how your organization is structured, you may already have field offices and know exactly what those mean and this video guide may not make much difference for you but if you don’t, then we’re going to walk through what that means within the KPA Flex system and how you can use it to your benefit.

 I’m going to start out by going to the control panel, which I have admin access to the website and so I can see that.

 If you can’t see it, you could talk to your administrator and have them give you permission within the roles and permissions and then there’s a field offices permission where you would be able to actually make changes for field offices right there.

 I’m going to go to the control panel again.

 I’ll click on that and then I’m going to basically just show you what one of these looks like in our demo website.

 I’ll click on edit next to the Oklahoma City field office and you can see, I just have a name of the field office, a code, and so that’s a code that you come up with.

 Maybe you already have codes, maybe you don’t.